 I know we have all heard the term ‘Cyber security’ so much lately it’s almost become so overused that many of us want to bury our heads in the sand and wave it past.
 Well, you might end up suffocating if you do that because this issue is here to stay for some time!
 In fact it’s hitting critical momentum and becoming more and more of a business risk each day as we integrate technology on almost every level of our operations.
 Cyber security is about People, Process and Technology and without a specific prevention strategy, the implications of a cyber-attack can cost a business thousands and thousands of dollars… as a minimum.

-A very interesting fact from Microsoft is that 95% of breaches were caused by some form of human error.
-This can be anything from misconfigured equipment to a staff member clicking on something they shouldn’t.
+A very interesting fact from IBM is that 95% of breaches were caused by some form of human error.
+This can be anything from mis-configured equipment to a staff member clicking on something they shouldn’t.
 It is expected that IT departments (whether in-house or outsourced) are proactive in their approach and use up to date technology prevention to prevent security attacks.
-Although not 100% guaranteed to keep out the nasties – IT generally gets the job done if your business has appropriately skilled IT engineers and consultants on hand
+Although not 100% guaranteed to keep out the nasties – IT generally gets the job done if your business has appropriately skilled IT engineers and consultants on hand.

 Prevention starts with each individual, they need to be aware of how they can be taken advantage of and have a healthy level of suspicion.
 It is much easier and cheaper for an attacker to come through the human side rather than trying to get around technical barriers that have been specially constructed to keep them out.